norman/lua-haml/README.md

   from Ruby, so there's no real need to add anything specific to Lua-Haml.
 * Object reference - This feature is idiomatic to the Rails framework and doesn't really apply to Lua.
+* Ugly mode - Because of how Lua Haml is designed, there's no performance penalty for outputting indented code.
+So there's no real reason to implement this option.
+* Encoding comment declarations - This is Ruby 1.9 specific and not needed for Lua.

 To see an example of what you can do with the currently supported features, view the "currently supported language" template in the spec directory.